 Marriott International installed outdoor LED lighting at its headquarters in Bethesda, MD.
 The installations have enriched lighting quality, heightened employee security and improved energy efficiency, according to Marriott.**

-Following a lighting audit of nearly 45 acres of parking space, Marriott made the change to GE's reliable, energy-efficient LED technology.
-GE's Evolve™ LED Area Lights, and Evolve LED Garage Lights, using advanced reflective optics to distribute light evenly, now provide uniform illumination in parking lots and garages and have reduced energy use by 580,000 kWh a year—a projected $70,000 savings.
+Following a lighting audit of nearly 45 acres of parking space, Marriott made the change to Current's reliable, energy-efficient LED technology.
+Current's Evolve™ LED Area Lights, and Evolve LED Garage Lights, using advanced reflective optics to distribute light evenly, now provide uniform illumination in parking lots and garages and have reduced energy use by 580,000 kWh a year—a projected $70,000 savings.

 When Less Means More Appealing

 Like Marriott, when evaluating and comparing lighting designs, it is important to consider not just average light levels but also uniformity of illumination (ratio of maximum to minimum)—the same principles recommended by the Illuminating Engineering Society (IES).
 Even at lower average light levels, more evenly lit spaces may be perceived as brighter and more appealing.
 As noted, the ability to better control light distribution with LED fixtures can greatly improve uniformity while minimizing hot spots, glare and light trespass.

 In new parking lot designs, an LED layout can require far fewer poles to be installed.
 Eliminating just one light pole can save between $4,000 and $8,000 in related expenses from trenching to running conduit to pouring concrete to wiring.